 The key to fighting environmental injustice is taking legal action.
 When an organization makes a decision that impacts a large segment of the community, these community members can turn to legal action as a way of stopping the negative impacts of those decisions.
 This has happened on many occasions where business activities would pollute the environment or destroy the environment in a way that disproportionately affected a specific group.
 Filing lawsuits or pushing for regulation changes have proven to be effective at stopping some of these cases.

 Because of the previous success in fighting environmental injustice through legal action, there are more lawyers than ever that can take on environmental justice cases.
 If you feel that there is environmental injustice happening in your community, you have the option of seeking legal support in a variety of ways.

 To cultivate change, you can work with legislators to change the laws in specific ways.
-If there is a specific action that is creating problems, you can file lawsuits against the organization that is responsible to try to force them to stop.
+If there is a specific action that is creating problems, you can file lawsuits against the organization that is responsible and force it to stop.
 The appropriate action to take depends on your situation, but you do have legal options for protecting your community.

 To get the best results, you will likely need to recruit other members of the community to participate.
 Bringing the community together is one of the best ways of improving protection for that community.
 Discuss your case with an environmental justice lawyer to see what legal options you have.

-If you or a loved one is impacted by environmental injustice, you could be entitled to compensation.
-Contact Ben Crump Law, PLLC at (800) 959-1444 for a free consultation with a member of our team.
+If you or a loved one is impacted by environmental injustice, you could seek compensation.
+Contact Ben Crump Law, PLLC for a free consultation with a member of our team.
 We can answer any questions that you may have about your rights and your next steps.
 We are here to support you.